fluentfixture/documentation/concepts/generators/number-generators.md

 ## int (min, max)

-Creates a [`NumberStream`](../streams/number-stream.md) that generates an integer number with the given boundaries.
+Creates a [`NumberStream`](../streams/number-stream.md) that generates an integer number within the given boundary.

 | Name  | Description                                               |
 | ----- | --------------------------------------------------------- |